-We helped this client manage over 250 assets at its medical device manufacturing facility, resulting in $1.7 million redeployment savings and over $250,000 in sales.
+We helped this client manage over 250 assets at its medical device manufacturing facility, resulting in $1.7 million savings and over $250,000 in sales.

 Becton Dickinson’s Seattle facility was closing, consisting of two buildings with over 100 assets including Mori Seiki, Haas, and Fadal CNC Machining Centers, Tool Room and Support equipment.

-We helped this client manage its closure within its requested timeline, resulting in $1,000,000 in return and 100% of assets sold through a dedicated online auction event and individual asset sales through the EquipNet MarketPlace.
+EquipNet helped this client manage its closure within its requested timeline, resulting in $1 million in return and 100% of assets sold through a dedicated online auction event and individual asset sales through MarketPlace.

 Early in the year, the client reached out to EquipNet requesting assistance with a facility closure in Staffanstorp, Sweden involving over 100 assets.
 This facility had been manufacturing a raw ingredient used for insulin.

 The client was closing a 50,000 sq. ft.
 San Francisco lab facility that housed 500 surplus lab and analytical assets.
 The multi-building site needed to be cleared out within a 45-day timeframe, leading the company to approach EquipNet for assistance.

 The client’s Lincoln facility was utilizing a third party warehouse storing approximately 80 assets, including solid dose and sterile processing equipment.
 Per request of the warehouse location’s landlord, the client needed the facility cleared by the end of August 2016.